 But I feel sorry for the poor guy.
-Ok, it often doesn’t do its job as well as it should, but without it, our skin would be a lot worse off.
+Ok, it often doesn’t do its job as well as it should, but without it, your skin would be a lot worse off.
 Here’s why:

-That’s just what it is: a mixture of oils and waxes.
+That’s what sebum is: a mixture of oils and waxes.
 It’s made up of 41% triglycerides, 25% wax monoesters, 16% fatty acids, and 12% squalene, to be exact.

 Hormones regulate the production of sebum.
-That’s why it’s mostly teenagers that get acne.
-Or why lots of women who are experiencing menopause suddenly find themselves dealing with acne for the first time.
+That’s why it’s mostly teenagers who get acne.
+Or why lots of women who are experiencing menopause suddenly find themselves dealing with bad breakouts for the first time.